 Used Car: 2009 Mazda CX-7 Review

-The 2009 Mazda CX-7 isn’t as practical as many rival SUVs, but what it lacks in practicality it makes up for with agile handling and good reliability.
+The 2009 Mazda CX-7 isn’t as practical as many rival SUVs, but what it lacks in practicality it makes up for with agile handling and an attractive interior.

 The 2009 Mazda CX-7 is ranked: